splatspace/GHC-Blog/dock-blocks.md

 Inside them, we're looking at using an [MSP430][msp430] to control the logic, all communicating via the signal line.

 As described, there will also be a central "master" block.
-Crews is advocating a rocketship, and I don't think anyone wants to dissapoint him.
+Crews is advocating a rocketship, and I don't think anyone wants to disappoint him.

+Check back soon, for more info on the dock blocks, and the next two parts in this series describing our other projects!

 [intro]: http://www.element14.com/community/groups/splatspace/blog/2011/04/08/introductions
 [msp430]: http://processors.wiki.ti.com/index.php/MSP430_LaunchPad_(MSP-EXP430G2)?DCMP=launchpad&HQS=Other+OT+launchpadwiki